AkashKundu03/SOL_Music_Store_Analysis/README.md

 # SOL_Music_Store_Analysis
-Data Analysis for Digital Music Store using SQL
+Data Analysis for Digital Music Store using SQL.
+This project is focused on analyzing the database of a Digital Music Store
 # Database and Tool
 Postgre SQL
 PgAdmin4